oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Calculation
 -----------

-Both MetricTracer and MetricQueryPool collect the data in device specific, raw form that is not suitable for application processing.
+Both MetricTracer and MetricQuery collect the data in device specific, raw form that is not suitable for application processing.
 To calculate metric values use ::${t}MetricGroupCalculateMetricValues.

 The following pseudo-code demonstrates a basic sequence for metric calculation and interpretation: